jeremytammik/RevitSdkSamples/README.md

 Initial commit from Revit SDK installed from REVIT_2020_SDK.msi, 367304704 bytes, Mar 28 10:40, downloaded from the [Revit Developer Center](http://www.autodesk.com/developrevit).

+Reinitialised from the Revit 2021 SDK in May 2020.

 The model RVT files and some other large sample files included in the full SDK are omitted from this repository by adding the following lines to `.gitignore`:

 ```